lvanschilfgaarde/lordcephei.github.io/pages/dmft3.md

 The variable **Nmax** defines the highest order accounted for in the hybrdization expansion.
 If you have chosen an excessively low values of **Nmax**, the *histogram.dat*{: style="color: green"} file will be cut and $$\text{Im}[\Sigma(i\omega_n)]$$ will look weird, as shown below.

-You should chose **Nmax** high enough for the Gaussian distribution of *histogram.dat* to be comfortably displayed.
+You should chose **Nmax** high enough for the Gaussian distribution of *histogram.dat*{: style="color: green"} to be comfortably displayed.
 However note that the higher **Nmax** the longer the calculation, so chose values just above the higher Guassian tail.

 ![Chosing Nmax](https://lordcephei.github.io/assets/img/histogram-cut.png)